James Seaton Reid

-James Seaton Reid MA DD (1798–1851) was an Irish presbyterian minister and church historian.
+James Seaton Reid, M.A. and D.D.
+(1798–1851) was an Irish presbyterian minister and church historian.

 Life

-Born in Lurgan, County Armagh, he was son of Forest Reid, master of a grammar school there, and Mary Weir, his wife.
-Left fatherless at an early age, James spent much of his youth at Ramelton, County Donegal, under the care of his brother Edward, minister of the presbyterian congregation there.
+Born in Lurgan, County Armagh, he was the son of Forest Reid, master of a grammar school there, and Mary Weir, his wife.
+Left fatherless at an early age, James spent much of his youth at Ramelton, County Donegal, under the care of his brother Edward, minister of the Presbyterian congregation there.
 At the age of fifteen he entered the University of Glasgow, where he graduated M.A. in 1816, and afterwards attended the divinity hall.